almende/eve/implementations/java/introduction.md

 still the option of extending the Agent class, but this is no longer a requirement.
 </div>

 This is the home of the Java implementation of Eve.
-Eve consists of a series of Java library projects, that provide agent capabilities to your POJOs.<br>
+Through Eve you can either develop agent solutions from scratch or add agent capabilities to your existing Java application.
+Eve consists of a series of Java library projects, that provide agent capabilities to your POJOs.
+For dedicated agent applications, there are also various standard Agent classes, which act like templates to the capabilities.<br>

 Our build environment is managed through Maven and we are deployed to [Maven Central](#Maven).
 Another possibility to obtain Eve is through a code checkout from [Github](https://github.com/almende/eve).

+The documentation consists of a couple of sections:

-* [Getting started](/implementations/java/getting_started.html) - A tutorial into using Eve in your projects
+* [Getting started](getting_started.html) - A tutorial into using Eve in your projects
-* [Code Structure](#Structure) - An overview of the code, which libraries are available
+* [Code structure](#Structure) - A structural overview of the available code in the Git repository

-A structural overview of the available code can be found [below](#Structure).
-More in-depth information about the available capabilities can be found on the [capabilities page](/implementations/java/capabilities.html).
-How these capabilities can be combined into building agents is shown on the [agents page](/implementations/java/agents.html).
+* [Agents](agents.html) - The out-of-the-box agent classes of Eve.
+These agents combine a basic set of capabilities, in a standardized manner.
+* [Capabilities](capabilities.html) - A reference/code example overview of the available capabilities.

+Besides this documentation, the best place to get familiar with Eve code is by looking through the ["/tests/src/test/java/com/almende/eve/test/*"](https://github.com/almende/eve/tree/development/tests/src/test/java/com/almende/eve/test) code.

 ## Maven {#Maven}